Miranics/alu-higher_level_programming/README.md

 -A README.md file, at the root of the folder of the project, is mandatory -Your code should be semistandard compliant (version 16.x.x).
 Rules of Standard + semicolons on top.
 Also as reference: AirBnB style
 -All your files must be executable
--The length of your files will be tested using wc
+-The length of your files will be tested using wc.